ResursBank/ResursBank.github.io/docs/development/general--integration-development/index.md

 all platforms, as possible.

-If you want to contribute, you may want to take a look at [Development](development) - this page summarizes our plugins and where they are located.
+If you want to contribute, you may want to take a look at [Development](/development/) - this page summarizes our plugins and where they are located.

-# New shared plugin - step by step building
+# New shared plugin step by step building
 For example, when generating form fields for a checkout, we are always trying to utilize the e-commerce platform's own form fields as much as we can, so when a customer fills in address data, the parts of the